rancher-sandbox/sbombastic/docs/rfc/0003_vex_support.md

 ## VexHub CRD

-To configure a new VexHub, the user will need to apply a new manifest as follow:
+To configure a new VexHub, the user will need to apply a manifest as follows:

 ```yaml
 apiVersion: sbombastic.rancher.io/v1alpha1